 Partners of people suffering with sex addiction need support to work through the trauma of betrayal.
 Facing Heartbreak is chock full of practical tools that are incredibly helpful in supporting the healing journey.
 Additionally, it is very important that they feel validated and honored and this workbook and information serves to help support, connect and validate the partner’s trauma while offering hopeful steps forward.
 Miranda Palmer, LMFT, Seattle, WA.

 This amazing book teaches us how to identity our negative thought patterns and plug into more reasonable, rational thoughts.
 It allowed me to really hone in on thought patterns that weren’t useful and many of my clients are thrilled with the simplicity of it.
 It shows us that sometimes it REALLY IS that easy to become aware of and change our thoughts!
-Traci W. Lowenthal, Psy.D., Licensed Clinical Psychologist, CA.
+Do yourself a favour and add this to your self-help books list Traci W. Lowenthal, Psy.D., Licensed Clinical Psychologist, CA.

 The book is about how to get more love, support, and companionship in our intimate relationships.